 Conflicting Advice Given

-Your treating doctor recommends surgery but you seek the option of another doctor who advises against the prescribed surgery.
+Your treating doctor recommends surgery but you seek the opinion of another doctor who advises against the prescribed surgery.
 You will not be obligated to comply with a treatment recommendation if given conflicting advice.
 These differing treatments must be documented in your medical records.

 Past Surgery Unsuccessful